-Our bodies when young courses with testosterone making us more likely to aggress, to take risks, to take initiative, to dominate and to become more anti-social.
-Our feelings, intertwined in this hormonal cocktail, we must learn to curtail, control and to focus.
+Our bodies when young courses with testosterone making us more likely to aggress, take risks, take initiative, dominate, and become more anti-social.
+Our feelings, intertwined in this hormonal cocktail, we must learn to curtail, control, and focus.

-This is because after a decade or more to us the loss of emotional regulation is loss of choice, loss of deliberate focused action and loss of social standing.
+This is because after a decade or more us the loss of emotional regulation is loss of choice, loss of deliberate focused action, and loss of social standing.

 Women want us to show our feelings yet sometimes misunderstand the perspective we have on feelings.